-As "Peanuts" creator Charles M. Schultz said, "All you need is love.
-But a little chocolate now and then doesn't hurt."
-Missouri has lots of amazing places to satisfy even the biggest chocolate craving, so gas up the car.
-We're taking you on a road trip for your sweet tooth.
+“Peanuts” creator Charles M. Schultz once said, “All you need is love.
+But a little chocolate now and then doesn’t hurt.”
+Missouri has so many amazing places to satisfy even the biggest chocolate craving, you might want to take a road trip for your sweet tooth.

-Christopher Elbow, Kansas City: With craft chocolate, decadent bonbons and seasonal treats, this nationally recognized chocolatier is a don't-miss stop for any travel itinerary.
+Christopher Elbow, Kansas City: With craft chocolate, decadent bonbons and seasonal treats, this nationally recognized chocolatier is a don’t-miss stop for any traveler.

-Bissengers, St. Louis: The handcrafted chocolatier has been a St. Louis brand for more than 90 years, featuring everything from exquisite collections to one-pound chocolate bars.
+Bissengers, St. Louis: The handcrafted chocolatier has been a St. Louis staple for more than 90 years, featuring everything from exquisite collections to one-pound chocolate bars.

 The Candy Factory, Columbia: Among the wide variety of chocolates made fresh daily at this charming old-fashioned candy store, you’ll find a piece of Missouri suitable for snacking.

 Cherry Mash, St. Joseph: Chase Candy Company has been making the perfect mix of cherries, chocolate and peanuts since 1876.
-It's available at lots of places, but it's factory-fresh here!
+It’s available at lots of places, but you can get it direct from the factory here.

 Askinosie Chocolate, Springfield: Indulge in award-winning chocolate that not only tastes good, it does good.
 Learn how during a tour of the factory, offered every Tuesday.

 Chocolate Chocolate Chocolate Company, St. Louis: Get hands-on with a free tour of the factory where they make their handmade chocolates – and enjoy a free sample at the end.

 If you like your sweet treats with a side of nostalgia, Missouri has a large helping of old-fashioned small town (and big city) soda fountains.
-You can't get meal for 30 cents like you could in the 1940s, but you can still settle at a classic lunch counter and order up a phosphate or root beer float.
+You can’t get a meal for 30 cents like you could in the 1940s, but you can still sit at a classic lunch counter and order up a phosphate or root beer float.

 Crown Candy Kitchen, St. Louis: With a vintage juke box, Coca-Cola collectibles and a soda fountain, Crown Candy has the best of both worlds – candy and ice cream plus lunch and dinner.